-The Career Development Centre is providing ongoing support to all students and alumni in person if you are on campus or virtually via phone, Teams/Skype or email, based on your preference.
+The Career Development Centre is providing ongoing support to all students and alumni in person if you are on campus or virtually via phone, Teams/Zoom or email.

-We will be reaching out to all of our final semester students with a personalised support option and dedicated staff member to assist you in the transition from graduation to employment.
-These consultations will focus on identifying your career goals, and developing strategies and opportunities in the current market.
+We continue to offer students and alumni personalised support for your career progression from graduate to employment.
+These consultations can focus on assisting you with identifying your career goals, and developing strategies and opportunities in the current market.

-Additionally, there are graduate opportunities advertised to start in 2021.
-Please go to Scout (www.bond.edu.au/scout) to look for the most up to date opportunities.
+Please go to Scout: bond.edu.au/scout to review the most up to date employment and internship opportunities.
 If you need help with an application review, interview preparation or mock interview then please book an appointment by contacting us on: [email protected] or +61 7 5595 3388.

 Medical and counselling services will continue to be available on a bulk-billing basis for eligible students and where possible has been expanded to allow remote (tele health) consultations.

 The University is acutely aware of the importance of Graduation Day.
 They are liminal moments that represent the culmination of years of hard work and application.
 However, COVID-19 and the associated health and travel restrictions have made it impossible to hold the usual ceremonies this year.